InfinityRift/vg-match-analysis/plans.md

 ## Quality of Life/UX Improvements

+ * Some grades don't make sense for some roles.
+For instance, the top grade is always Ringo grading CS, even though captains don't care about their CS.
+Some good captain players have even told me they should get more points for *lower* CS.
+Three ideas come out of this:
+    * Organize the UI more like a report card, where you don't scroll to see the subjects, but you choose them from tabs.
+Then things you don't want to see, you just never see.
+    * Make each professor return a relevance assessment as one of the properties in the advice object.
+Sort the resulting advice list by relevance, with the most relevant stuff first.
+    * If a professor returns a low relevance assessment, make them say something about it in their feedback.
+For instance, right now Ardan says that his advice probably only applies to captains.
+Those kinds of comments make the AI seem smarter and more human, so put them everywhere that the relevance scores are low.
  * Create a new university on [Rate My Professors](http://www.ratemyprofessors.com/) and add all the faculty.
    Then add links from each of their output to go complain/brag about grades